MurgaNS/Timesheet-Application/.idea/functional_specification.md

     - *worker*

-- **Side effect!!**
+3. Admin enters all necessary data to add a new user except password.
-    - Admin enters all necessary data to add a new user except password.
+4. The user will receive a link to the e-mail address specified by the administrator.
-    - The user will receive a link to the e-mail address specified by the administrator through which he can set his own password.
+5. When the user enters the received link, he gets the opportunity to enter the desired password and confirm it.

-3. System should allow admin to:
+6. System should allow admin to:
-- change already created employee including employee status and role,
+   1. change already created employee including employee status and role,
-- to delete them
+   2. to logically delete them
-- to change their password.
+   3. to change their password.

 ### Timesheet